santonelli7/santonelli7.github.io/README.md

 ### Installation

-For a hands-on walkthrough al-folio installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿
+For a hands-on walkthrough of al-folio installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿

 ---